 Highlight Your Flexibility

 Managing employees is a challenge for large businesses.
 Big companies often have multilayered bureaucracies that end up being inflexible.
-Small companies, on the other hand, tend to be agile and can offer a challenging and fulfilling culture for employees.
+Small companies, on the other hand, tend to be agile and can offer a challenging and fulfilling company culture for employees.

 If you want to attract ambitious candidates who can push your business to be the best, be sure to highlight the autonomy, flexibility and growth that they can expect to experience at your organization.